comeillfoo/spin-suzuki-kasami/README.md

 # spin-suzuki-kasami

-Verificion of Suzuki-Kasami algorithm with Spin Model Checker
+Verification of Suzuki-Kasami algorithm with Spin Model Checker.